cucumber/docs/content/configuration.md

 Steps:

 1. Create a new Maven project or fork cucumber-java examples on Github
-2. Add the following dependency to `pom.xml`
+2. Add the following dependency to the `pom.xml`

     ```xml
     <dependency>